timvink/mkdocs-print-site-plugin/docs/customization/print_button.md

 ## Adding a print button to mkdocs-material theme

-In `mkdocs-material` theme (see [customization](https://squidfunk.github.io/mkdocs-material/customization/#overriding-template-blocks)), you can create a file for overrides and point to it your `mkdocs.yml`:
+In `mkdocs-material` theme (see [customization](https://squidfunk.github.io/mkdocs-material/customization/#overriding-template-blocks)), you can create a file for overrides and point to it your `mkdocs.yml`.
+You might also want to disable adding the print page to the navigation when you already have a button with the link.

 _Example_: